Research

 • DID YOU KNOW?

-On the Destiny Discover homepage (click on the Access Destiny widget on the library main webpage) are links to state sponsored databases like EBSCO that will connect you to legitimate sources for your research.
+On the DESTINY home page are more links to state-sponsored databases including EBSCO that will connect you to legitimate information for your research.
 Databases are warehouses of vetted, reliable articles/journals/newspaper publications and the databases provide citations for the sources as well.
 It's a win-win to use them :)

 To access the databases from school devices, there is no login or password needed, however, to access them from home, you will need the logins/passwords.
 Just ask the librarian and they will give you those :)